 While much of the world remembers Martin Luther King, Jr. as primarily a leader of civil rights and a great orator, others say he stood for so much more.
 As America pays tribute to King fifty years after his death, many aspects of his life, legacy & philosophy remain either unknown or conveniently forgotten.
 Maria Armoudian discusses the life and legacy of Martin Luther King Jr. with David Garrow, Joshua Inwood, and Thomas Jackson.

 David Garrow is a Professor of History and Law at the University of Pittsburgh.
-He is the author of FBI and Martin Luther King, Jr: From “Solo” to Memphis.
+He is an expert in American history and is the author of FBI and Martin Luther King, Jr: From “Solo” to Memphis.